Learn about the composition of your stainless steel cookware and the benefits it affords you.

-Stainless Steel Cookware is composed of layers of metal bonded together — so the major difference between 3 and 5 ply is the number of these bonded layers.
-The term “clad” or “cladding” describes this process of layering metals, which is why we refer to our Stainless Cookware as Stainless Clad.
+Stainless steel itself is a poor conductor of heat, so most stainless pans are composed of layers of metal bonded and stamped together.
+The term “clad” or “cladding” describes this process of layering metals, which is why we refer to our Stainless Cookware Collection as "Stainless Clad."

-While 3-ply is slightly less expensive, and slightly lighter weight, there is a reason that 5-ply cookware like ours is used in professional kitchens all over the world.
-You can get away with using 3-ply in a pinch, but you will notice a difference in the quality of your finished dish, especially when it comes to achieving the right sear on a steak or making sure a delicate piece of fish has a perfectly crisp skin.
+Once you've used premium 5-ply construction like ours, you may notice a difference in the quality of your finished dish—especially when it comes to achieving the right sear on a steak or making sure a delicate piece of fish has a perfectly crisp skin.

 If you're in the market for a new pan, we recommend opting for our 5-ply Stainless Clad Cookware.
 Combining exceptional heat control and conductivity with a durable build beloved by home chefs and restaurant customers, it's the pan that put us on the map for a reason.

 We’ve received over 100k five-star reviews (and counting) from dedicated home cooks.

 We offer free shipping on all orders over $49 placed in the contiguous U.S.

 All products come with a limited or lifetime warranty and a 45 day trial period.